Phillies vs. Athletics game thread

-The Oakland Athletics will try to snap a two-game skid Friday night when they begin a three-game series against the Philadelphia Phillies.
-JP Sears will get the start for Oakland while Taijuan Walker will get the nod for Philadelphia.
+The Oakland Athletics will continue their homestand Saturday when they continue a three-game series against the Philadelphia Phillies.
+James Kaprielian will get the start for Oakland while Philadelphia will go with left-hander Cristopher Sanchez.

-Ramon Laureano is out of the A’s lineup for the second straight game.
-Seth Brown moves over to right field with Tony Kemp getting a start in left field.
-Brent Rooker will serve as the DH and will bat third.
-Kevin Smith was in the lineup originally, but was a late scratch.
-Aledmys Diaz will play shortstop and bat seventh.
+Ramon Laureano returns to the starting lineup for the first time since Wednesday.
+He will hit second and play right field.
+Aledmys Diaz gets another start at shortstop while Carlos Perez will be behind the plate and catch Kaprielian.
+Shea Langeliers will serve as the DH and hit ninth.

 : @NBCSPhilly